Have you seen the most satisfying video ever?

-Sugary drinks, also known as sugar-sweetened beverages, are products that are low in nutritional value, but contain plenty of kilojoules.
-Australia’s dietary guidelines consider these as ‘discretionary foods’; in other words, they are not needed in your diet because they have little or no nutritional value and should be limited.
+Sugary drinks (or sugar sweetened beverages) are drinks (like soda) that are low in nutritional value, but high in kilojoules.
+Australia’s Dietary Guidelines consider these ‘discretionary foods’— they are not needed in your diet, as they have little or no nutritional value and should be limited.

 Sugary drinks refer to all non-alcoholic, water-based beverages with added sugar, including:

-- soft drink (excluding diet or artificially sweetened varieties)
+- soft drinks / soda (excluding diet or artificially sweetened varieties)